 Park Slope takes its coffee seriously.
 Each of our many venues adds its own personal style in coffee, menu, entertainment, and ambiance for the varied needs of our diverse community.
 Whether you’re a serious coffee drinker, toddler-toting parent, or just need to find a place to spend the afternoon on your laptop, Park Slope has the perfect spot for you.

 We’ve previously compared coffeehouses on the freelancers vs. babies matrix, but this time we’re taking a more thorough look.
-Here’s the first installment of our two-part low-down:
+Here’s the first installment of our two-part low-down; check out part two here.

 1. Café Dada, 57 Seventh Avenue, (718) 622-2800